June 23rd 2020

 A home inspector will assemble a report on the condition of the home for a fee of around $500, depending on the complexities of the inspection.

 Legal fees include the preparation and recording of official documents and usually cost a minimum of $500, plus GST and HST.

 In case of a property dispute, many lenders require title insurance to protect against losses.
 This is purchased directly through your lawyer or notary and costs between $100 and $300.

-When making an offer to purchase, you’ll need to pay a deposit to show that you’re a serious buyer.
-There is no minimum required, but this amount is often equal to 5% of the purchase price.
-This deposit will count towards your down payment.
+When making an offer to purchase a home, you’ll need to pay a deposit to show that you’re a serious buyer.
+There’s no minimum required, but this amount is often equal to 5% of the purchase price and will count towards the down payment.

 Mortgage insurance is usually required if your down payment is less than 20%.
 This protects the lender in the event of default, and regular premiums are generally rolled into your mortgage payments.